highcharts/node-export-server/README.md

 _Available options:_

+- `--launchRetryWindow`: The duration, in milliseconds, to keep retrying a browser launch before reporting it as failed (defaults to `30000`).
 - `--useNpm`: The flag that determines whether to use Highcharts scripts from CDN or NPM package (defaults to `false`).
 - `--infile`: The input file should include a name and a type (**.json** or **.svg**) and must be a correctly formatted JSON or SVG file (defaults to `false`).
 - `--instr`: An input in a form of a stringified JSON or SVG file.
 Overrides the `--infile` option (defaults to `false`).